diekhans/uniprotFeatMap/README.md

 A file `*.ref.tsv` file is created when annotations are mapped to using in mapping `annotMapId`s back to the UniProt feature and transcript.

+Distortion decorators will have an addition disruption index add the annotMapId to make them unique.